Rancho Rinconada de Los Gatos: History

 Sebastian Peralta and José Hernandez, brothers-in-law married to two Sibrian sisters, were granted the one and one half square league Rancho Rinconada de Los Gatos in 1840.
 Sebastian Fabian Peralta (1794–?) married María Gregoria Sibrian (1806–1837) in 1831.
 After she died, he married María Paula Sepulveda, widow of Francisco Pérez Pacheco, in 1846.
 He was regidor of San José.
 José Maria Hernandez (1802–?) married Maria Gertrudis Sibrian (1810–1851) in 1830.
 After she died, he married Maria Espectacion Pena.
 They built an adobe home where Vasona Park is now.

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Rinconada de Los Gatos was filed with the Public Land Commission in 1852, and the grant was patented to Sebastian Peralta and José Hernandez in 1860.

 Approximately 2000 acre were sold to James Alexander Forbes (1805–1881) in 1853, whereupon he built Forbes Mill.
 The mill began operating in 1855, but Forbes went bankrupt in 1857.

 Three cities have been incorporated containing large sections of land from the grant: Los Gatos in 1887, Campbell in 1952, and Monte Sereno in 1957.
+The grant boundary forms the modern boundary between the cities of Saratoga, Los Gatos, and Monte Sereno along Quito Road.

 Grant boundaries

-The natural lake in what is now Los Gatos Creek Park was on the Eastern boundary.
-San Tomas Aquino Creek flowed around the Western and Northwestern edges.
-Ross Creek was in the Southeast.
-The boundaries, denoted with modern landmarks, were:
+Counterclockwise and denoted with modern landmarks, the boundaries and corners of the grant were: